Imranxdata/Powerbi_Sales_Dashbaord/README.md

 <img width="594" alt="image" src="https://github.com/Imranxdata/Powerbi_Sales_Dashbaord/assets/153188263/75773fb4-19a5-40b1-bff5-f9057aada450">

 The project is a sales dashboard that provides an overview of the sales performance of a company.
 The dashboard is divided into three rows and four columns.
 The top row has three graphs: "Monthly Profit by YoY", "Sum of Sales by Category", and "Monthly Sales by YoY".
 The middle row has two graphs: "Top 3 Sub-Category by sales" and "Sum of Sales by Segment and Payment Mode".
 The bottom row has two graphs: "Sum of Sales by Order Date Sales forecast for 21 days" and "United States Sum of Sales by State".
-The dashboard has a black background with white text.
-The graphs and charts are in red, blue, and green colors.

 **KPI's**